Updated June 7, 2023

 |WebSphere has no REST API to access logs; it must view them inside the application server.

 Below is the Performance Comparison between WebLogic vs WebSphere

-Server Performance:- WebLogic takes less effort and time even in production servers.WebSphere takes some time to get the server up and running.
+Server Performance:- WebLogic takes less effort and time, even in production servers.WebSphere takes some time to get the server up and running.

-Editions:- WebLogic has three editions 1)Oracle WebLogic Server Standard Edition, 2)Oracle WebLogic Server Enterprise Edition, 3)Oracle WebLogic Suite.WebSphere has seven editions 1)WebSphere Application Server – Liberty Core, 2)WebSphere Application Server – Express, 3)WebSphere Application Server – Base, 4)WebSphere Application Server – Network Deployment, 5)WebSphere Application Server – Hypervisor Edition, 6)WebSphere Application Server – z/OS, 7)WebSphere Application – Developers.
+Editions:- WebLogic has three editions 1)Oracle WebLogic Server Standard Edition, 2)Oracle WebLogic Server Enterprise Edition, and 3)Oracle WebLogic Suite.WebSphere has seven editions 1)WebSphere Application Server – Liberty Core, 2)WebSphere Application Server – Express, 3)WebSphere Application Server – Base, 4)WebSphere Application Server – Network Deployment, 5)WebSphere Application Server – Hypervisor Edition, 6)WebSphere Application Server – z/OS, 7)WebSphere Application – Developers.

 After understanding the differences between WebLogic and WebSphere, we can conclude that both are leading J2EE-based application servers.
 Though the two application servers have similar functionalities, both have their pros and cons.
 According to our needs and requirements, we can choose any of them.
 Most likely, it is a business decision too.
 We can read the official documentation of the servers and find out more details about the two servers.
 For more information about the servers, refer to the below-mentioned official websites.